 - Red cabbage

-- Clear graduated cylinders or glasses
+- Clear drinking glasses

 - White paper

-- Pour the purplish cabbage liquid through a strainer to filter out all of the big chunks of cabbage.
+Pour the purplish cabbage liquid through a strainer to filter out all of the big chunks of cabbage.
 Doesn’t cabbage juice smell great?
 Save the liquid for the experiments to follow.

-- Since you know that vinegar is an example of an acid, add a little vinegar to the first glass of cabbage juice.
+Add a little vinegar to the first glass of cabbage juice.
 Stir with a spoon and notice the color change to red, which indicates that vinegar is classified as an acid.

 determine if the chemical is an acid or a base.

-How Does It Work?
+How Does It Work

 Some substances are classified as either an acid or a base.
 Think of acids and bases as opposites—acids have a low pH and bases have a high pH.
 For reference, water (a neutral) has a pH of 7 on a scale of 0–14.
 Scientists can tell if a substance is an acid or a base by means of an indicator.
 An indicator is typically a chemical that changes color if it comes in contact with an acid or a base.

 What is it about cabbage that causes this to happen?
 Red cabbage contains a water-soluble pigment called anthocyanin that changes color when it is mixed with an acid or a base.
 The pigment turns red in acidic environments with a pH less than 7 and the pigment turns bluish-green in alkaline (basic) environments with a pH greater than 7.